 The block diagram of the DDC232 is shown in Figure 2.
-The device contains 32 identical input channels that perform function the integration current-to-voltage followed by multiplexed A/D conversion.
+The device contains 32 identical input channels that perform the function of current-to-voltage integration followed by a multiplexed A/D conversion.
 Each input has two integrators so that the current-to-voltage integration can be continuous in time.
-The output of the 64 integrators are switched to 16 delta-sigma ( $\Delta\Sigma$ ) converters via multiplexers.
+The output of the 64 integrators are switched to 16 delta-sigma $(\Delta\Sigma)$ converters via multiplexers.
 With the DDC232 in the continuous integration mode, the output of the integrators from one side of the inputs will be digitized while the other 32 integrators are in the integration mode.
 This integration and A/D conversion process is controlled by the system clock, CLK.
 The results from side A and side B of each signal input are stored in a serial output shift register.
 The DVALID output goes low when the shift register contains valid data.